 Neymar New Look – Official vs Unofficial Kit

 Neymar is one of the most popular players in the world and it’s no surprise that his kit is one of the best selling items in football.
 Fans should be aware that there are many unofficial copies made, many of which look surprisingly similar to the real thing but are usually of inferior quality.
 The most common difference is the lack of “ooredoo” writing on the back of the shirt.
 Those fans who wish to get closer to Neymar’s original experience, however, should know that Nike offers only two official versions of the jersey.
 The first one is the Nike Vapor Match shirt, which is the exact copy of the jersey that Neymar himself wears during PSG games.
 It features all the above design elements and innovations.
 The second official shirt is the Nike Vapor Stadium shirt, often referred to as the “replica jersey”.
 This version is made of the same material as the previous one and it features all the technologies except Dri-FIT.
 It is also a bit looser fitting, which makes it the popular choice of the fans, who come in all shapes in sizes.

 Where to Get It?

-For those interested in an official Neymar shirt of their own, please check here.
-All PSG jerseys on this site are the official Nike products.
+For those interested in an official Neymar shirt of their own, check out his current one here.
 For other Neymar shirts and merchandise, including kid sizes, Brazil kit or even personally signed memorabilia and collectibles this page offers an excellent selection.

 What Do You Think?